 - The 1998 Environmental Policy and Conflict Resolution Act (P.L.
 105-156) established the U.S. Institute for Environmental Conflict Resolution as a program of the Udall Foundation to assist parties in resolving environmental, public lands, and natural resources conflicts nationwide that involve Federal agencies or interests. - In 2000, Congress authorized the Udall Foundation to conduct management and leadership education and provide assistance and resources for policy analysis for Native American and Alaska Native leaders (P.L.
 106-568). - In 2009, Congress enacted legislation to honor Stewart L. Udall and add his name to the Udall Foundation (P.L.
-111-90). - In 2019, Congress enacted legislation to reauthorize the Udall Foundation and to amend the enabling legislation by renaming the U.S. Institute for Environmental Conflict Resolution as the John S. McCain III National Center for Environmental Conflict Resolution, and to include the Stewart L. Udall Parks in Focus® Program and the Native Nations Institute for Leadership, Management, and Policy as formal elements of the Udall Foundation's Education Programs (P.L.
-116-94).
+111-90). - In 2019, Congress enacted legislation to reauthorize the Udall Foundation and to amend the enabling legislation by renaming the U.S. Institute for Environmental Conflict Resolution as the John S. McCain III National Center for Environmental Conflict Resolution, and to include the Stewart L. Udall Parks in Focus[®] Program and the Native Nations Institute for Leadership, Management, and Policy as formal elements of the Udall Foundation's Education Programs (P.L.
+116-94). - In 2024, Congress enacted legislation to reauthorize the Udall Foundation and to amend the enabling legislation by requiring that interest earned from investments made with any new appropriations to the Morris K. Udall and Stewart L. Udall Trust Fund only be available subject to appropriations (P.L.
+118-47).